TrilonIO/angular-application-insights/README.md

     // Add the Module to your imports ApplicationInsightsModule.forRoot({
-      appID: 'Your-Application-Insights-ID',
+      applicationInsightID: 'Your-Application-Insights-ID',
-      appName: '[OPTIONAL] Your Application name for events' })
+      angularAppName: '[OPTIONAL] Your Application name for events' })
   ],
   // ... providers / etc